 However, the bar of entry for traditional cafés that include a seating area is closer to £60,000.
 The venue size is one of the primary determining factors.
 Simply put, the bigger the place, the higher the lease.
 There’s also more investment in the interior and you need more staff to cover the grounds.

 I think a lot of people just get in over their heads by taking a lot of money… They just get in over their heads and it just doesn’t work out.

 Getting in over your head is surely something you want to avoid.
 This is why it’s crucial to devise a sound business strategy which begins with a business plan (2).
 In a nutshell, a business plan is like a step-by-step guide that covers every aspect of your coffee shop investment.

 The way I do a business plan, a lot of times I used to just look at my business (only).
 But in life, everything’s kind of connected.

 A good plan factors in equipment cost and purchase options, staff expenses, lease, advertising, and all the minute details that can make or break your coffee shop.
 Enrolling in some coffee classes can also be helpful as they give you a glimpse of the how-to’s of running a coffee business.
 Once you have all the figures on paper, it’s easier to determine how much money you need to start and what the break-even baseline is.
 To make things clear, here is a list of things that need to be in the business plan:

 - The location/venue cost – Shouldn’t go above 15% of your sales projections.

-- Equipment to run and stock the café – Might go over 50% of the total budget.
+- Equipment to run and stock the café – Might go over 50% of the total budget as espresso machines and commercial coffee grinders don’t come cheap.
 However, goods like coffee, drinks, and milk necessary to stock the venue should be under 40% of the sales projections.